markg-95/flask-half-full/README.md

 You'll notice in 'index.html', there is an example showing how to use jQuery to make ajax calls.
 There's also some FlaskForms, a file upload route, ready for use.
 I will post more about the contents of this project soon.

+If you're interested in deploying this app with Heroku, for now I'll refer readers to this documentation from <a href="https://devcenter.heroku.com/articles/getting-started-with-python">Heroku</a>.
+Notice the ```Procfile``` is ready for use in the deployment step.

 Here is a working example of a website made with this basic structure: <a href='https://hannahisaband.herokuapp.com/'>HANNAH website</a>.